The bridge from mainland Victoria to Phillip Island

 Enjoy the beaches

-There are many beaches around Phillip Island, some are surf beaches while others are bay beaches.
+There are many beaches on Phillip Island, some are surf beaches while others are bay beaches.
+Here is a quick lowdown on them.
+I particularly like Smiths Beach myself.

 Woolamai Surf Beach